natereprogle/homelab/README.md

 Or, you can define them in a YAML or JSON file and run the command this way</br>
-`ansible-playbook -e @<your env file> ./ansible/install_promtail.yml`

-If the variables aren't provided, they will default to `127.0.0.1` and `3100`, respectively.
+`ansible-playbook -e @<your env file> ./ansible/install_promtail.yml` If the variables aren't provided, they will default to `127.0.0.1` and `3100`, respectively.

 ## Install literally anything else
-All other apps do not requier any extra variables (yet).
+All other apps do not require any extra variables (yet).
 However, this will change.
 For now, to install other apps:</br>
 `ansible-playbook ./ansible/install_<app>.yml`

 # Prerequisites